bitslab/cdf/docs/markdown/types.md

 #### Labels
-The `label` type provides a consistant and semantically meaningful way for document authors to describe the purpose / role of form fields to users.
+The `label` type provides a consistent and semantically meaningful way for document authors to describe the purpose / role of form fields to users.
 Clients use these labels to provide accessibility information for screen readers, as well as typical text based labels.

 `labels` are generally title of an input element.
-This association between the label an the form element is created in one of two ways, either:
+This association between the label and the form element is created in one of two ways, either:

   1. Nesting the input element being described by the `label` as a child of the label, or